 Assume you are given the tables below containing information on Snapchat users, their ages, and their time spent sending and opening snaps.
-Write a query to obtain a breakdown of the time spent sending vs. opening snaps (as a percentage of total time spent on these activities) for each of the different age groups.
+Write a query to obtain a breakdown of the time spent sending vs. opening snaps (as a percentage of total time spent on these activities) for each age group.

 Output the age bucket and percentage of sending and opening snaps.
-Round the percentages to 2 decimal places.
+Round the percentage to 2 decimal places.

 |activity_type||string ('send', 'open', 'chat')|

 |age_bucket||string ('21-25', '26-30', '31-25')|

 For the age bucket 26-30, the time spent sending snaps was 5.67 and opening 3.
 The percent of time sending snaps was 5.67/(5.67+3)=65.4%, and the percent of time opening snaps was 3/(5.67+3)=34.6%.

 The dataset you are querying against may have different input & output - this is just an example!

 First, we join the field from the table on the corresponding field with the table.
 Next, we filter for 'send' and 'open' because we have to find the percentage of sending and opening snaps and then group by .